-Olivia acts in a wide range of civil, commercial, and public matters, with a special interest in cases with an international or cross-border element.
+Olivia acts in a wide range of civil, commercial, and public matters, with a special interest in cases with an international or foreign law element.

-Olivia acts in both commercial and residential property matters, including possession, disrepair claims and orders for sale.
+Olivia acts in both commercial and residential property matters, including possession, disrepair, forfeiture and orders for sale.
 Immediately prior to commencing pupillage, Olivia worked for a central London Borough, appearing in the County Court and First Tier Tribunal in Landlord and Tenant matters.

+Olivia has appeared in the First-tier and Upper Tribunal (Special Educational Needs and Disabilities Tribunal, and Immigration and Asylum), and has experience in judicial review proceedings.
 Olivia has a special interest in education law issues, including special educational needs, discrimination, school exclusion and university disciplinary proceedings.
-She has been a pro bono tribunal representative for IPSEA (the Independent Parental Special Education Advice charity) since 2012, advising and representing the parents and guardians of children with special educational needs, and is fully familiar with both the outgoing Education Act 1996 legal framework and the new Children and Families Act 2014 provisions.
+She has been a tribunal representative for IPSEA (the Independent Parental Special Education Advice charity) since 2012, advising and representing the parents and guardians of children with special educational needs on a pro bono basis, and is fully familiar with both the outgoing Education Act 1996 framework and the new Children and Families Act 2014 provisions.

 European Circuit of the Bar